higlass/higlass/docs/track_types.rst

 - **axisLabelFormatting**: ['normal', 'scientific'] - Display the vertical axis labels as regular numbers or using scientific notation.

 - **barFillColor**: A valid color (e.g. ``black``) or to track the color of the bars use ``[glyph-color]``.

+- **valueScaleMin/valueScaleMax**: Absolute values limiting the value to y-position scale.

 - **zeroLineVisible**: If ``true`` draws a demarcation line at the bottom of a bar track, i.e., at the zero value.